-Since 1993, Aspen University has been institutionally accredited by the Distance Education Accrediting Commission ("DEAC"), an accrediting agency recognized by the United States Department of Education (the "DOE"), through January 2025.
+Since 1993, AU has been institutionally accredited by the Distance Education Accrediting Commission ("DEAC"), an accrediting agency recognized by the United States Department of Education (the "DOE"), and AU is accredited through January 2029.

-Since 2009, USU has been institutionally accredited by WASC Senior College and University Commission ("WSCUC"), an accrediting agency recognized by the DOE, through 2030.
+Since 2009, USU has been institutionally accredited by WASC Senior College and University Commission ("WSCUC"), an accrediting agency recognized by the DOE, and USU is accredited through 2030.

 Both universities are qualified to participate under the Higher Education Act of 1965, as amended ("HEA") and the Federal student financial assistance programs (Title IV, HEA programs).
-USU had provisional certification resulting from the ownership change of control in connection with the acquisition by AGI on December 1, 2017.
-The provisional certification expired on December 31, 2020.
-The institution submitted its recertification application timely in October 2020, and received full certification on May 6, 2022, and a new Program Participation Agreement ("PPA") was issued with an effective period until December 31, 2025.
-On August 22, 2017, the DOE informed Aspen University of its determination that the institution had qualified to participate under the HEA and the Federal student financial assistance programs (Title IV, HEA programs) and set a subsequent program participation agreement reapplication date of March 31, 2021.
-On April 16, 2021, the DOE granted provisional certification for a two-year timeframe, and set a subsequent program participation reapplication date of September 30, 2023.
-The application for recertification was submitted on August 16, 2023.
-Certification continues month to month until a final decision is made by the DOE.
+USU received full certification on May 6, 2022, and a new Program Participation Agreement ("PPA") was issued with an effective period until December 31, 2025.
+Aspen University is also certified to participate under the Title IV and HEA Programs.
+AU applied for recertification on August 16, 2023, and provisional certification will continue until the receipt of a final certification from the DOE.
+Management does not know of any reason why its qualifications under Title IV and the HEA Program would not be renewed.
+Title IV eligibility is considered a tremendous milestone for any educational institution to achieve, as the degrees earned from these institutions are often regarded as more valuable given their backing by the DOE.
 See Note 11.
 Commitments and Contingencies Note for additional information.